Money Mertz

 Despite being down a goal and a player, the visitors pressed forward to tie the match.

-Dick made one of five saves in the 74th minute when ex-Hound Albert Dikwa sprung JJ Williams on a breakaway.
+Dick made one of his five saves in the 74th minute when ex-Hound Albert Dikwa sprung JJ Williams on a breakaway.
 Williams’ high shot was tipped over the bar by Dick.

 Dick denied Hamady Diop on a free kick, and Pittsburgh’s backline didn’t allow a shot on target the remaining 13 minutes on the clock, plus an additional seven minutes in stoppage time, to help Dick record his 15th shutout in all competitions, which is a new Hounds single-season record.
 The Pittsburgh keeper matched a season high with five saves.